javier123454321/blog/src/blog/on-clean-code-2026.md

 ---
 layout: 'layouts/blogpost.html'
-title: 'On Doing the Hard Thing (In the Context of Work)'
+title: 'On the State of Clean Code in 2026'

 tags: ['main']
 topics: ['software']